 The W.I.O.A.
-In-School Youth (ISY) and Out of School Youth (OSY) program assists eligible students, between the ages of 14 and 24, in reaching the goal of high school graduation or obtaining the GED.
+Out of School Youth (OSY) program assists eligible students, between the ages of 14 and 24, in reaching the goal of high school graduation or obtaining the GED.
 We provide a variety of services to assist the student in making reasonable strides toward this goal.
 These services include tutoring, additional counseling, mentoring, transportation reimbursement, childcare assistance, career exploration, incentives and supply provisions as long as there is documented need for these services.
 The program provides a safety net to prevent any student from not obtaining their diploma or GED.

 WIOA Summer 2014